 - Human milk changes in composition to meet the needs of your growing child, something infant formula or cow’s milk (or any other type of “milk”) cannot do.

-- Breastfed children have fewer respiratory infections and ear infections.
+- Breastfed babies have fewer respiratory infections and ear infections.

 - Breastfeeding also lowers the risk of asthma, food allergy, and eczema in children with a family history of allergic disease.

-- Breastfed children are less likely to develop some childhood cancers, such as leukemia and lymphoma.
+- Breastfed babies are less likely to develop cancers such as leukemia and lymphoma during childhood.

-- Breastfed children are less likely to develop insulin-dependent diabetes mellitus, or to become obese throughout their lifetime.
+- Breastfed babies are less likely to develop insulin-dependent diabetes mellitus, or to become obese throughout their lifetime.

 Benefits to you:

-- Your risk of breast, ovarian and uterine cancer is lowered by breastfeeding; the longer you breastfeed, the more your risk of developing these cancers declines.
+- Breastfeeding reduces your risk of breast cancer, ovarian cancer, and uterine cancer; the longer you breastfeed, the more your risk of developing these cancers declines.

 - If you have diabetes, you will find that your insulin needs continue to be lower when breastfeeding.